JeSappelleRoot/AnsibleLab/README.md

 Playbooks will be handled by the folder `./playbooks`, this local folder will be mounted in Ansible container under `/etc/ansible/playbooks`.
 Then, you will be able to work in your playbooks locally and check the execution with the Ansible container.

+## Role handling

+Roles will be handled by the folder `./roles`, this local folder will be mounted in Ansible container under `/etc/ansible/roles`.
+This will provide the same way as playbook folder